Artcraft Theatre

 The Historic Artcraft Theatre is a movie theater in Franklin, Indiana in the United States.
 The theater operated as a first-run movie theater continuously for 78 years before closing.
-It was the headquarters for Syndicate Theatre's cinema network from 1936-2000.
+It was the headquarters for Syndicate Theatre's cinema network from 1936 to 2000.
 Saved from demolition by historic preservation group Franklin Heritage Inc., the theater shows classic movies and hosts concerts as the group restores the Artcraft and other local buildings.
 The Artcraft is one of the best examples of an art deco theatre in Indiana.

 History

 Opening its doors on November 1, 1922, the Artcraft was the first theater in Franklin built to show movies.
 It was built in the neo-classical style without a marquee or blade sign.
 Located across the street from the interurban railway station, the Artcraft was ideal to bring in vaudeville troupes.
-The Artcraft also showed silent movies from 1922-1929.
+The Artcraft also showed silent movies from 1922 to 1929.
 During that time the orchestra pit in front of the stage housed any musicians needed to accompany films.
-Many area high schools and Franklin College preformed plays and hosted commencements ceremonies on the Artcraft stage throughout the 1920s and 1930s.
+Many area high schools and Franklin College performed plays and hosted commencements ceremonies on the Artcraft stage throughout the 1920s and 1930s.

 The Rembusch family from Shelbyville, Indiana leased the Artcraft in 1928 and bought the theater in 1936.
-The Rembusch family installed sound at the Artcraft on October 28th, 1929.
+The Rembusch family installed sound at the Artcraft on October 28, 1929.
 The first talkie was Fox's Follies of 1929.
 In 1935 they added the first air-conditioning system in Franklin using a swamp cooling system.
+During the Great Depression, many American families turned to cheap entertainment at the movies to keep a sense of normality.
+The Artcraft joined the popular Cash or Bank Nite lottery.
+Bank Nite continued at the Artcraft through the 1950s.
 The Rembusches added a 2 line A-framed marquee and blade sign in 1940.
 They added walnut and agate-colored vitrolite glass on the lower front façade around the poster cases.
 Because of Franklin's idyllic community and its appearance of recovery from the Great Depression, LIFE Magazine chose Franklin as the feature for its photo-essay on a small town's Saturday night.
 The issue was photographed in October 1940. written by Bernard Hoffman, and published in the December 1940 edition.